skadithasan19/SampleCodeForTest/README.md

 # SampleCodeForTest
 Sample Project for test

-Displaying List of Pulls from Github API using SwiftUI and Combine
+1. Displaying List of Pulls from Github API using SwiftUI and Combine
+2. Unit Testing